MikeMacKenzie/Metis/README.md

 # Metis
-Some work from my time as a Data Scientist at the Metis Data Science Bootcamp Projects were completed on a strict and tight deadline.
+Some work from my time as a Data Scientist at the Metis Data Science Bootcamp.
+Projects were completed on a strict and tight deadline.